axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/datepicker/README.md

 ### width

 String-valued `width` allows to override the intrinsic dimensions of the datepicker.
 Default is `100%`.
-Note minimum of `260px` if you use it inline and `197px` if you use it as a inputfield.
+Note that there is a minimum of `260px` if you use it inline and `197px` if you use it as a inputfield.

 Example values: